Cross-sections, quotients, and representation rings of semisimple algebraic groups: Introduction

 In Section \ref{rcs} we consider rational (i.e.,\;local) sections of $\pG$ and {\it rational cross-sections} in $G$, i.e., irreducible closed subsets $S$ of $G$ that intersect at a single point every fiber of $\pG$ over a point of a dense open subset of $\GG$ (depending on $S$).
 The closure of the image of a rational section of $\pG$ is an example of such $S$; moreover, this $S$ has the property that $\pG|_S\colon S\to \GG$ is a birational isomorphism.
 For ${\rm char}\,k=0$, every rational cross-section in $G$ is obtained in this way.

 First, we show that the existence of a rational section of\,$\pG$ is equivalent to another property.
-Namely, note that $W$ also acts on $G/T$ as follows: where $\overset{.}{w}\in N_G(T)$ is a representative of $w$.
-We prove
+Namely, note that $W$ also acts on $G/T$ as follows: -1mm 2mm where $\overset{.}{w}\in N_G(T)$ is a representative of $w$.